• Skip to primary navigation

 Sugar Syrup (Atter)

-• In a saucepan, add water, sugar and rose water, stir through and bring to the boil for about 6 minutes.
+• In a saucepan, add water, sugar, dairy free butter and rose water, stir through and bring to the boil for about 6 minutes.
 Set aside to cool down to room temp.

-• Bake in a preheated oven of 180C (356F), place in the middle of the oven for the first 15 minutes and then move it to the top for the last 15 minutes.
-Baking time is approximately 30min or until lightly golden
+• Bake in a preheated oven at 180°C (356°F).
+Place the tray in the middle of the oven for the first 15 minutes, then move it to the top for the last 15 minutes.
+The total baking time is approximately 30 minutes or until lightly golden.

-• Evenly pour a generous amount of sugar syrup over baked namoura.
+Evenly pour a generous amount of sugar syrup over the baked namoura.
+Allow it to cool to room temperature before re-cutting and removing the pieces.

 Video